 |13:00||End of the first part of Module II|

 |Module 2 – Part 2: Cybersecurity in practice – Hands on Experience|

 |08.45||Guided in-class exercises on security management and personal cybersecurity and privacy hygiene

 Focus on personal experiences and present at the end.

 Small groups of participants

-It will cover the overall understanding of the seminar (the trainees will have the next 60 minutes to return their responses)
+It will cover the overall understanding of the seminar and it will test the knowledge of the attendees through a quiz (the trainees will have the next 60 minutes to return their responses)

 How do I create cyber security policies and procedures for my sector/organization?
 The starter tool kitClara Cotroneo, Lecturer, EIPA Luxembourg

 |12:45||End of the second day and Module II|